richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Through simulation and parametric tools, it is now possible to derive the most thermally comfortable path that emerges from the aggregates of these design strategies.[1-7]

+In a further example, this time engaging with Melbourne’s hot Mediterranean climate, students used Grasshopper and real-time data (wind speed data and radiant temperature) to develop a dynamic simulation, which translates temperature data into zones of thermal comfort levels – a parameter of more relevance to designers.16 Altering the different parameters within the simulation facilitates the identification of strategic points, where the designer had most potential to achieve maximum effect.
+The design develops through the manipulation of these specific climatic points, resulting in a new atmospheric condition in which to then consider questions of program and other aspects of experience and function (Figure 2.1.1).
+[1-7]

+Utilizing computational modelling and simulation techniques, including CFD modelling and Grasshopper plug-ins, projects foregrounded the understanding of atmosphere as perceived space, experienced through ‘material energies’ that diversify the climatic experience to a multitude of ‘stimuli and information’27 the human body can respond to.[1-7]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；